emmanueljl/ESV-Bible-Alfred-workflow/README.md

 Download the [latest release version of the workflow on Packal](http://www.packal.org/workflow/esv-online-bible).

 ---
 Huge thanks to [deanishe](https://www.alfredforum.com/profile/5235-deanishe/) for his numerous contributions to this workflow!
-[Buy him a beer](https://www.paypal.me/deanishe)!
+[Buy him a beer (his preferred method of donation)](https://www.paypal.me/deanishe)!